Gulrugar/Mythology-Blog/src/content/blog/creatures/post-1.md

                 tag: "Paragraph",
                 params:
                   {
-                    text: "In Celtic folklore, fairies are often organized into courts, with a hierarchy of rulers and attendants.", },
+                    text: "In Celtic mythology, fairies are sometimes organized into elaborate courts, complete with kings, queens, and nobles.
+These courts are believed to exist in parallel to the human world and are accessible through certain portals or on specific occasions.", },
               },
               {